asgeir-s/entrepenator/README.md

 # Entrepenator
 An open source network/ platform for projects from idea to deployment and income.
 Each project "owns itself".

+## Project goals
+Give power to developers (and optionally to the backers and idea givers) of a project.

+All profits go to the developers based on their contribution and optionally to backers and idea givers.

+People can work and collaborate on projects and get paid for their efforts, without working for a corporation ("man in the middle").
+Give the power back to developers and optionally to investors.
+Developers can invest in a project by working on it.

 ### Technologies
 Code versioning: git
 Storage: IPFS